JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ### The government has reduced the social rent levels that housing associations can charge.
 @.
 In 2015, the government introduced reforms to the amount of rent housing associations can charge under social rented tenancies in its Housing & Planning Act, forcing them to reduce social rents by 1% per year.

+18. The Financial Times [reported](http://35percent.org/img/ft10june2015.pdf) that the changes could force housing associations into a financial cirisis, explaining that according to Treasury forecasts landlords’ rents will be 12 per cent lower than previously forecast by 2020-21.
+The Office for Budget Responsibility said the drop in rental income was likely to result in housing associations calling off plans to build 14,000 homes; the National Housing Federation said this figure was nearer to 27,000.

 @.
 NHHT's 2016 financial statement confirmed that _"Following changes announced by the Government in July 2015, we paused our start on sites to reassess scheme viability and to review our blend of tenures to reflect Government priorities ..
 Starts on site slowed down as we paused to reappraise the tenure split of schemes following the social rent cuts announced in the Government’s summer budget."_

 @.
-In September the Acquiring Authority announced at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) that _"the impact of measures in the Housing and Planning Act have reduced the ability of NHHT’s Board to progress Phase 2 and Plot 18 at this stage"_ (para 8) and that "_due to the costs"_ and _"CPO delay"_, NHHT was no longer willing to fund the demolition costs of the FDS that it was obliged to under the terms of the Development Partnership Agreement (DPA) - (para 12).
+In September 2016, the Acquiring Authority announced at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) that _"the impact of measures in the Housing and Planning Act have reduced the ability of NHHT’s Board to progress Phase 2 and Plot 18 at this stage"_ (para 8) and that "_due to the costs"_ and _"CPO delay"_, NHHT was no longer willing to fund the demolition costs of the FDS that it was obliged to under the terms of the Development Partnership Agreement (DPA) - (para 12).

 ![Sep 2016 Cabinet report](http://35percent.org/img/sep2016cabinet.png)

 @.
 NHHT's board's refusal to continue funding the Scheme as a result of viability concerns, provides evidence that just because NHHT is running a bumper surplus and has liquidity, it's board will not proceed with schemes that are not financially viable, regardless of any contractual obligations to do so.

 @.
-The Objectors note the evidence provided to the previous inquiry, with which the Acquiring Authority successfully argued that there was both board-level approval and contractual requirements in the DPA obliging NHHT to proceed with the FDS Scheme regardless of whether it is viable or not. (see paras 92 and 388 of the inspector's report)
+The Objectors note the evidence provided to the previous inquiry, with which the Acquiring Authority successfully argued that there was both board-level approval and contractual requirements in the DPA, obliging NHHT to proceed with the FDS Scheme regardless of whether it is viable or not. (see paras 92 and 388 of the inspector's report)

 @.
 The Acquiring Authority's updated Statement of Case claims similarly: _"this phase of the development is not subject to viability testing"_ (para 11.2.6).
 The Objectors submit that NHHT's board decision not to continue funding the Scheme provides clear evidence to the contrary.